Q: How do I register and how do I check the admission status?

 Corporal punishment is against our school policy.
 While corporal punishment may lead to short-term compliance, studies have shown that it is ineffective over the long-term and leads to negative outcomes.
 There are many factors that can affect a child’s behavior and we believe they must first be identified through discussion or counseling for students to understand and improve their own behavior.

-Q: How does the school prevent bullying?
+Q: How can schools prevent bullying?

 Q: Does the school provide transport services?